mediaelement/mediaelement/README.md

 * Removed iOS 3.x poster code [xtat] [James Cross]
 * Fixed bug when player is initially hidden in `display:none;`
+* Workaround for when inside an `<iframe>` and Chrome doesn't correctly report exiting from fullscreen

 *2.6.4 (2012/01/10)*